Perth property management fees: a landlord's guide for 2026.

 Your current agency may charge a file transfer or termination fee depending on your agreement.
 Check this before serving notice.

-Perth management fees in 2026 typically range from 7% to 10% of weekly rent plus GST, with many agencies sitting in the 8% to 9.5% range.
+Perth management fees in 2026 typically range from 8% to 11% of weekly rent plus GST, with most agencies sitting between 8.5% and 9.5%.
 The headline rate is only part of the picture.
-Additional charges for Property Condition Reports, Final Bond Inspections, EOFY statements and administration fees can add $300 to $600 or more per year on top of the management percentage.
+Additional charges for Property Condition Reports, Final Bond Inspections, EOFY statements, and administration fees can add $300 to $600 or more per year on top of the management percentage.
 Always request a full written fee schedule before comparing agencies.

-At the Perth median rent of $710 per week, a management fee of 8.5% plus GST costs around $66 per week, or $3,432 per year.
-At 7% it is around $55 per week, and at 10% around $78 per week.
+At the Perth median rent of $720 per week (REIWA, March 2026), a management fee of 9% plus GST costs around $71 per week, or $3,700 per year.
+At 8% it is around $64 per week, and at 11% around $87 per week.
 Use the calculator above to see the exact weekly cost at your rent level and any percentage.
-Keep in mind that inspections, lease renewals and any per-tenancy charges are additional to the weekly management fee.
+Inspections, lease renewals, and any per-tenancy charges are additional to the weekly management fee.

 The letting fee covers the full cost of finding and placing a new tenant.
-It includes advertising, professional photography, listing on rental portals, conducting viewings, screening applicants, checking references, preparing the lease and managing bond lodgement.
-In Perth the standard is around 2 weeks rent plus GST, though this varies.
+It includes advertising, professional photography, listing on rental portals, conducting viewings, screening applicants, checking references, preparing the lease, and managing bond lodgement.
+In Perth the standard is around 2 weeks rent plus GST, with some agencies charging up to 3 weeks.
 It is a per-tenancy fee, not an ongoing charge, so a long-staying tenant means you pay it infrequently.

 A maximum of four routine inspections per year are permitted under the Residential Tenancies Act 1987 (WA).
 The first inspection cannot occur until the tenant has been in the property for three months, and subsequent inspections must be at least three months apart.
 Proper written notice must be given before each inspection.
 See WA Consumer Protection guidance on current notice requirements.